 Yeah, yeah.
 I know, Rambo.
 You would have made this the first order of business, but truth is, most people think about running first.
 Then they finally get tired of running and realize they’re gonna have to stand and fight at some point.

 With that in mind, I will always hold to the wisdom that the best gun for the job is the one you have in your hand.
-That’s going to be your only choice if you start looking for a weapon after the apocalypse hits.
+That’s going to be your only choice if you start looking for a weapon after the zombie apocalypse hits.

 Then my advice to you is to try to find something you’re familiar with and can handle.
-No exotic calibers.
+No exotic caliber guns.
 Go for something like a 9 mil or even a .22.
 You have to be able to find bullets.
 The ammo fairy isn’t going to just magically replenish your supply.

-But if you come across a .357 and it’s loaded?
+But if you come across a .357 guns and it’s loaded?
 Pick that bad boy up and conserve those bullets like the gold they are until you either find more or locate a replacement piece.
 Any gun is better than no gun at all.
 Period.

 For a primary long gun when I have time and I want to stay quiet, I’d go with a suppressed Ruger 10/22 outfitted with the BX-25 x 2 for a total 50 rounds.